Non-Markovian models of opinion dynamics on temporal networks

-\begin{remark} For our numerical simulations of both homogeneous and heterogeneous scenarios, we study examples that converge to a consensus state (which has one major cluster of opinions).
-However, it is also possible to construct examples that converge to a polarized state (which has two major opinion clusters) or a fragmented state (which has three or more major opinion clusters) by using graphs whose row-normalized adjacency matrices have $2$ or more eigenvalues that are equal to $1$. \end{remark}
+In our numerical simulations of both homogeneous opinion-dynamics models (see Section \ref{sec: numeric-homo}) and heterogeneous opinion dynamics models (see Section \ref{sec: numeric-heter}), we studied examples that converge to a consensus state.
+However, one can construct examples that converge to a polarized state (which has two distinct opinion clusters) or to a fragmented state (which has three or more distinct opinion clusters) by using graphs whose row-normalized adjacency matrices have more eigenvalues that are equal to $1$.